WinnyTroy/Personal-stuff/README.md

 The final bit 'xargs flake8 --exclude=migrations' is to instruct flake8 to exclude testing migration files when checking python files.
 This could also be modified to exclude other files, as mentioned earlier.

 This file we just created is redundant.
-Basically, we just made a file, what next? so, we now make this file executable.
+Basically, we just made a file, but what next?
+The next step should be to make this file executable.
 So, every time you stage files with git, it runs flake8 against the files that you are invoking it against.
 We do this by running the following command:

 ```
 chmod +x .git/hooks/pre-commit